CaitlinSwickard/OpenCart_ManualQA_Project/README.md

 * Simulate a real-world testing project to showcase practical application of testing skills.
 * Create a comprehensive portfolio artifact highlighting testing efforts and outcomes.

-**Scope:**
+**Scope**

 The scope of this testing project includes verifying the following account management functionalities accessible to customers through the OpenCart frontend:

-* Registration: Creating a new account with valid credentials, error handling for invalid inputs, and account activation process (if applicable).
+* **Registration:** Creating a new account with valid credentials, error handling for invalid inputs, and account activation process (if applicable).
-* Login: Successful login with valid credentials, error handling for invalid credentials or account lockout, and "Remember me" functionality.
+* **Login:** Successful login with valid credentials, error handling for invalid credentials or account lockout, and "Remember me" functionality.
-* Logout: Successful logout and redirection to the appropriate page.
+* **Logout:** Successful logout and redirection to the appropriate page.
-* Forgot Password: Password reset process, email delivery, and password reset link functionality.
+* **Forgot Password:** Password reset process, email delivery, and password reset link functionality.
-* My Account: Access to the "My Account" page after successful login, correct display of user information.
+* **My Account:** Access to the "My Account" page after successful login, correct display of user information.
-* My Account Information: Updating personal information (e.g., name, email, address), data validation, error handling, and password change functionality.
+* **My Account Information:** Updating personal information (e.g., name, email, address), data validation, error handling, and password change functionality.

 Exclusions